 Daredevil, Season 2

-As of this writing, Daredevil is the only one of the Marvel Netflix series that has two seasons.
-I really enjoyed the realistic relationship progression between Matt and Karen, and Matt and Foggy in season two, and we also get to meet Matt’s ex-lover Elektra.
+I really enjoyed the realistic relationship progression between Matt and Karen, and Matt and Foggy, in season two of Daredevil.
+We also get to meet Matt’s ex-lover Elektra.
 Elektra’s a bad-ass in her own right and plays a crucial part in The Defenders.

 Luke Cage, Season 1